 What are Delegated Healthcare Tasks?

 Safety, consistency and a person-centred approach are vital elements in high-quality care.
 Safety ensures the health and well-being of individuals receiving care.
 Consistency ensures care is reliable and predictable, without fluctuations in quality or availability.
-A person-centred approach recognizes the unique needs, preferences, and circumstances of each individual.
-Skills for Care recently...
+A person-centred approach recognises the unique needs, preferences, and circumstances of each individual.
+Skills for Care recently published ‘Delegated...